-When I was under the care of iTalk, I had a 6-week course as they counted my Knowing Me, Knowing You (aha) group as part of my therapy programme.
+When I was under the care of iTalk, I had a 6-week course as they counted my Knowing Me, Knowing You (aha) group as part of my therapy program.
 Knowing Me, Knowing You (I talk about this in my post Oh, it’s you again) ran for 7 weeks.
-Again, as I said above, I think it’s incredible that these free of charge programmes run.
+Again, as I said above, I think it’s incredible that these free-of-charge programs run.
 And as they are so busy they have had to start running extra Knowing Me, Knowing you groups which goes to show just how much these are needed.

 When I paid for private therapy, I went once a week from March/April until August.

-I’ll admit it, when I first walked into my therapist office back in 2016 I expected to walk out after a few weeks fully cured and not have a care in the world.
+I’ll admit it, when I first walked into my therapist’s office back in 2016 I expected to walk out after a few weeks fully cured and not have a care in the world.
 Therapy doesn’t work like that, unfortunately.
 You need to think of mental health like you would physical health.
 Compare it to working out with a Personal Trainer.
-You go each week, workout and get stronger.
+You go each week, work out and get stronger.
 They give you the encouragement and tools that you need but it’s up to you to do the work.
 However, as soon as you stop those exercises, eventually, you’ll be back where you started.
 That’s what working on your mental health is like.
 You can’t expect to have results without doing the work.

 For your therapy to work you need to be open and honest, otherwise, what is the point in going?
 Equally though, if you don’t want to talk about it that week, you don’t have to.
 That space where you have your therapy each week is a safe place.
 A good therapist should be able to get you to open up without you feeling uncomfortable.
 If you’re not happy or comfortable with your therapist, see if you can move to a different one, otherwise, you’re not going to get the results that you deserve.